Greginkansas/-openhab-openhab1wiki/Nest-Binding.md

     # Data refresh interval in ms (optional, defaults to 60000)
     # nest:refresh=60000

-    # the Client ID for the client you created (replace with your own)
+    # the Product ID for the product you created (replace with your own)
     nest:client_id=e5cc5558-ec55-4c55-8555-4b95555f4979

-    # the Client Secret for the client you created (replace with your own)
+    # the Product Secret for the product you created (replace with your own)
     nest:client_secret=ZZo28toiuoiurok4WjUya1Bnc

     # the PIN code that was generated when you authorized your account to allow
-    # this client
+    # this product
     nest:pin_code=2JTXXXJL

 An optional _refresh interval_ setting may also be specified, via the `nest:refresh` parameter, and defaults to a polling rate of one call per every 60000ms (one minute).

 :warning: Setting the _refresh interval_ aggressively may cause you to hit [data rate limits](https://developer.nest.com/documentation/cloud/data-rate-limits).
 Nest Documentation recommends the `nest:refresh` not be set lower than 60000.

+ > To avoid errors, we recommend you limit requests to one call per minute, maximum.

     nest:refresh=60000